Tiger ausf. E : Mufflers

 To the home page

-The Tiger's HL210 engine had two exhaust pipes, and they exited the hull through holes in the lower rear plate.
-Mufflers were provided to reduce engine noise; they took the form of sheet-metal cylinders outside the hull.
+The Tiger's engine had two exhaust pipes exiting the hull through holes in the rear wall.
+Mufflers were provided, outside the wall, to reduce engine noise; they took the form of sheet-metal cylinders.

 Muffler

-This diagram shows a profile of a muffler and the rear of the hull, seen from the side.
 The exhaust pipe enters the muffler near its bottom, and gases are expelled at the top.
-The mufflers had internal baffles [1, see 3.1.1] ; but I have no information about them.
+The mufflers have internal baffles [1, see 3.1.1] ; but I have no images of them.

 Muffler

-Photographs show that the flappers could be aligned on the hull in any one of these three alignments.
+Photographs show the flappers aligned on the hull in any of these three ways.
 I don't yet know whether these were randomly assigned or can be tied to manufacturing date.
-In every photograph that I have seen, one of the bolt heads is central at the rear.
+In every photograph that I have seen, one of the bolts is central at the rear of each muffler.

 Muffler